See More Projects

 In the winter of 2018, many of our partner schools expressed struggles with attendance – more than usual for that time of year.
 At the same time, we heard schools trying innovative ideas to improve attendance and an interest in creating a network of First Nations school leaders from around Alberta to share ideas and offer support around attendance and other school-related topics.

 In response, we began hosting a monthly call for anyone from First Nations schools to call in and share ideas, both around attendance issues and more generally.
-The calls take place first thing in the morning on the first Wednesday of each month to allow participants to call in on their way to school or as soon as they arrive, before the craziness of the school day begins.
+The calls take place first thing in the morning on the first Wednesday of each month to allow participants to call in on their way to school or as soon as they arrive, before the chaos of the school day begins.

 Topics are nominated by attendees and have included:

 - Strategies to improve attendance

 - Strategies to improve student sense of belonging at school

 - Engaging parents and families in First Nations school communities

 - Celebrating successes and planning for wellness during school breaks/summer holidays